kaist-cp/smr-benchmark/README.md

 ## Dependencies

-* [`rustup`](https://rustup.rs/) for building the implementation of NR, EBR, PEBR and data structures
-    * Rust requires GCC for linking.

 * Linux >= 4.14 for [`MEMBARRIER_CMD_PRIVATE_EXPEDITED` and
   `MEMBARRIER_CMD_REGISTER_PRIVATE_EXPEDITED`](http://man7.org/linux/man-pages/man2/membarrier.2.html),
   used in the implementation of PEBR.
-    * **IMPORTANT**: Docker blocks this feature by default.
+    * **IMPORTANT**: Docker disables this feature by default.
 To enable, please use
       ```
       --security-opt seccomp:unconfined
       ```
-      option when lauching Docker.
+      option when launching Docker.

+* [`rustup`](https://rustup.rs/) for building the implementation of NR, EBR, PEBR and data structures
+    * Rust requires GCC for linking in Linux.

 * Python >= 3.6, pandas and plotnine for benchmark runner and plotting scripts